tglauch/pyVPRM/README.md

 🚀 **New here?** Start with the [example repository](https://github.com/tglauch/pyVPRM_examples.git) — it's the fastest way to see the pipeline end to end.

+⭐ If pyVPRM is useful for your work, consider starring the repo — it helps visibility and continued support for the project.

 ### Citation

 If you use this package in your research, please cite pyVPRM/pyVPRNN accordingly: